 - PhD ('John Dowland's Printed Ayres: Texts, Contexts, Intertexts'), AHRB-Funded (now AHRC)

-My research has focused on three distinct aspects of musical and literary culture in early modern England: musical print culture; literature on music and masculinity; and the printed music and career of the lutenist and composer John Dowland.
+My research focuses on three particular aspects of musical and literary culture in early modern England: musical print culture; literature on music and masculinity; and the printed music and career of the lutenist and composer John Dowland.
 My published work on Dowland includes articles on his authorial self-fashioning in print, his settings and publication of lyrics by Elizabethan courtier poets and the politico-courtly aspects of his songs.
 I have also worked more broadly on the ways in which ideas about musical creativity were presented in printed music books at the turn of the seventeenth century.
-I am co-editor with Ian Biddle of a collection of essays on masculinity and Western musical practice, and have published work on early modern ideas about music and masculinity as mediated through discourses about the popular malady of the age, melancholy, and through ideas about age and life stage.
+I am co-editor with Ian Biddle of a collection of essays on masculinity and Western musical practice, and have published work on early modern writings about music and masculinity in relation to the popular malady of the age, melancholy, and in relation to ideas about age and life stage.
 I am also co-editor with Ian Biddle of a collection of essays on cultural histories of noise, sound and listening from the Middle Ages to the early twentieth century.